danielwidhiarto/danielwidhiarto/README.md

 ### Hi there! 👋 I'm Emmanuel Daniel Widhiarto

 Welcome to my GitHub profile!
-I'm passionate about creating impactful projects and continuously expanding my skill set.
-Feel free to explore my repositories and projects below.
-If you have any questions or suggestions, don't hesitate to reach out.
+I'm passionate about building real-world systems—from clean UIs to data-driven backends—and continuously expanding my skill set.
+Feel free to explore my repositories below.
+If you’re interested in collaborating, don’t hesitate to reach out.

+---

 ### 🔍 About Me

-- 🔭 **Current Project:** I'm currently free!, contact me if you want to collab.
+- 🔭 **Current Status:** Open for collaboration and new projects
-- 🌱 **Learning:** Exploring Artificial Intelligence and Machine Learning.
+- 🌱 **Focus:** Applied Artificial Intelligence & Machine Learning
-- 👯 **Collaboration:** Open to collaborating on exciting projects—let's build something amazing together!
+- 👯 **Collaboration:** Always open to building impactful and meaningful systems
-- ⚡ **Fun Fact:** I enjoy coding even in my sleep! 💤💻
+- ⚡ **Fun Fact:** I enjoy turning ideas into working systems, end to end

+---

 ### 🛠️ Technologies & Tools